-Students are introduced to the historical development, role and responsibilities of the surgical technologist, the healthcare team, and the clinical environment.
-Topics include legal issues concerned with the profession, discussion regarding the characteristics of the surgical patient, and the physical environment and safety standards of an operating room.
-Outside preparation includes reviewing class notes, presentation, reading/writing assignments, and studying for exams.
+Students are introduced to the historical development of the profession of surgical technology, the role and responsibilities of the surgical technologist, the healthcare team, and the clinical environment.
+Topics include legal issues concerned with the profession, discussion regarding the characteristics of the surgical patient, the physical environment and safety standards of an operating room, and concepts of information technology along with surgical applications of energy modalities.
+Outside preparation includes review of skills practiced in the mock operating room laboratory.